Escrow Agent Definition

 - Step 2- An aspirant who qualifies the first step must necessarily procure a beginner level job

-- Step 3- After qualifying the first two steps, it becomes mandatory for an aspirant to obtain licensure with respect to escrow
+- Step 3- After qualifying the first two steps, it becomes mandatory for an aspirant to obtain licensure concerning escrow

 - Step 4- In the fourth step, an aspirant would require and secure the job of an escrow agent

 - Step 5- In the last step, an aspirant will need to advance his career with proper certification.